chaunnybby7/lashbar/README.md

 I decided to go with a Lash Extensions Salon named Chaunette Lash.

-The website is a pink color themed minimalistic design.
+The website is a pink color themed and has a minimalistic design.

 I love typography and I used a chic font named 'Abel' for this website.